waltzofpearls/otto/README.md

 [mit-badge]: https://img.shields.io/badge/license-Apache%202-blue.svg
 [mit-url]: https://github.com/waltzofpearls/otto/blob/main/LICENSE

-It's not just another monitoring tool that collects results and then alert on failures.
-Otto was initially designed to solve a specific problem, when outage happens, effortlessly answer the question of "is our API down, or is AWS down?", and of cource AWS here is interchangeable with other service providers.
+Yet another monitoring tool that collects results and then alert on failures except... this one was specifically designed to watch external service providers.
+It helps answer the question of "is our API down, or is AWS/Cloudfare/Heroku down?", when outages occurred.

 Otto is good at: